rails/rails/guides/source/action_view_overview.md

 <input name="post[author_ids][]" type="hidden" value="" />
 ```

-#### country_options_for_select

-Returns a string of option tags for pretty much any country in the world.

-#### country_select

-Returns select and option tags for the given object and method, using country_options_for_select to generate the list of option tags.

 #### option_groups_from_collection_for_select

 Returns a string of `option` tags, like `options_from_collection_for_select`, but groups them by `optgroup` tags based on the object relationships of the arguments.